| Title: | Mining Frequent Sequences |

 not used. |

-returns an object of the
+For subset, [, and unique returns an object of the

-same class as x
+same class as x.

-returns an object of class
+For lhs and rhs returns an object of class

 In package arules, somewhat confusingly, the object itself has

-.
+to be referenced as items.
 We do not provide this, as well as

-any of the references items
+any of the references items, lhs, or rhs.

 After extraction the reference set of distinct itemsets may be larger than the set actually referred to unless reduction to this set is explicitly requested.
 However, this may increase memory consumption.